m-lamonaca/programming-notes/.NET/C#/C#.md

 [module : AttrName]
 ```

-Methods’ return values can be annotated, and this also requires qualification, becaus ereturn value attributes go in front of the method, the same place as attributes that apply to the method itself.
+Methods’ return values can be annotated, and this also requires qualification, because return value attributes go in front of the method, the same place as attributes that apply to the method itself.

 ```cs
 [AttrName]